Gravitational wave signals in an Unruh-DeWitt detector

 In section~\ref{Scalar propagator} we generalize the massive real scalar field propagator of Ref.~\cite{vanHaasteren:2022agf} to general gravitational waves propagating in one direction, thus relaxing the monochromatic approximation used in Ref.~\cite{vanHaasteren:2022agf}.
 The Wightman two-point functions are given in Eq.~(\ref{Wightman functions: general Lor viol solution}) and the propagator in Eqs.~(\ref{Feynman propagator: lightcone coordinates}--\ref{Feynman propagator: Cartesian coordinates}).
 We then show that the generalized propagator produces the one-loop results which are identical in form to the ones obtained in Ref.~\cite{vanHaasteren:2022agf}.

-In section~\ref{Unruh-de Witt detector} we then study how a freely falling Unruh-de Witt detector (which couples to a massless or massive scalar field) responds to the gravitational wave background.
-We find that the deformation of the invariant distance induced by the gravitational waves gets fully compensated by the motion of a freely falling detector, thus leaving the effect of the modified amplitude of vacuum fluctuations expressed by the $(u,u')-$dependent prefactor in Eq.~(\ref{Wightman functions: general Lor viol solution}), the effects of which we study in some detail.
-We treat the detector's transition rate in 3 different approximations: \begin{enumerate}
+In section~\ref{Unruh-DeWitt detector} we then study how a freely falling Unruh-DeWitt detector (which couples to a massless or massive scalar field) responds to the gravitational wave background.
+We find that the deformation of the invariant distance induced by the gravitational waves gets fully compensated by the motion of a freely falling detector, \footnote{ From Eq.~(\ref{Lorentz breaking distance: general}) one sees that for timelike distances $\Delta \bar x^2(x;x') \rightarrow -(\Delta \tau\!-\!i\epsilon)^2$, such that in the classical limit (when $\epsilon\rightarrow 0$) $\Delta \bar x^2(x;x')$ reduces to the geodesic distance between points $x$ and $x'$, also known as the worldline.
+When the distance is lightlike or spacelike however, there is no classical analogue for $\Delta \bar x^2(x;x')$. } thus leaving the effect of the modified amplitude of vacuum fluctuations expressed by the $(u,u')-$dependent prefactor in Eq.~(\ref{Wightman functions: general Lor viol solution}), the effects of which we study in some detail.
+In this work we focus on studying detector's excitation rate induced by passing gravitational waves, {\it i.e.} the rate of transitions from the detector's ground state (with energy $E_0$) to an excited state $E$, for which $\Delta E=E-E_0>0$.
+These transitions are of a particular interest as they are completely absent in Minkowski space, and therefore -- no matter how small it may be -- any observed rate can be interpreted as the detection of gravitational waves.